ftassy/Polyglot-Tech-Blog/src/en/blog/add-language.md

 ## Create the language directory

 The simplest first step here is probably to copy an existing language directory, let's say "en", paste it into the src directory, and rename it to the language code you want.
 Here, we will the rename to directory "de".
-So we get this strusture :
+So we get this strusture:

 ```plain
 src